joaquin-llarena/analisis-climatico-aeroparque/README.md

 - Precipitation exhibits strong interannual variability, with alternating wet and dry years and a slight shift toward drier conditions in recent years.
 - Extreme precipitation events are highly seasonal and are more frequent during wet years, although they can also occur under normal or dry annual conditions.
 - Wind direction is dominated by easterly flows in terms of frequency, while the strongest wind events are primarily associated with southern sectors.
-- Comparison between the first and last decades of the record suggests subtle changes in wind behavior, including a reduced contribution of extreme southern winds and a relative increase in intense events from other quadrants.
+- The comparison between the first and last decades of the record highlights small differences in wind behavior, suggesting possible changes in the relative contribution of certain wind directions.

 ### Visual Summary